maxmind/MaxMind-DB-Reader-java/README.md

 # MaxMind DB Reader #

-**NOTE**: This is an alpha release, and the API may change before the final production release.
+**NOTE**: This is a beta release, and the API may change before the final production release.

 ## Description ##

 This is the Java API for reading MaxMind DB files.
 MaxMind DB is a binary file format that stores data indexed by IP address subnets (IPv4 or IPv6).

 ## Installation ##